-Object used for Safety tips Grill To provide a surface to cook foods or boil kettle.
+Object Used for Safety tips Grill To provide a surface to cook foods or boil kettle.
 Do not touch it.
 Only go towards it under the permission of an adult.
 Always kneel around the fire pit.
 Always use cooking utensils to move the food on the grill.
 Check it is sturdy.
-Do not touch it even when the fire has been extinguished (adult to use fire gloves). campfire kettle To boil water for hot drinks and cooking.
+Do not touch it even when the fire has been extinguished (adult to use fire gloves).
+Campfire kettle To boil water for hot drinks and cooking.
 A child must not touch it.
 Adults must only pick up by holding the handle.
 Be careful that it is not too full (as water could bubble out of the spout).
 Also be careful that it is not too empty.
 Be careful of the steam coming out of the spout.
 Do not lean over it.
-Remind children that it contains boiling water. when pouring, place the cup on the ground or sturdy log, and pour away from the child (never pour into a cup that a child is holding incase it splashes).

-Make sure the lid is securely on. , Be careful when removing the lid.
+Remind children that it contains boiling water.
+When pouring, place the cup on the ground or sturdy log, and pour away from the child (never pour into a cup that a child is holding incase it splashes).
+Make sure the lid is securely on.
+Be careful when removing the lid.
 Ensure it is in a stable position.

-Skewers To push food Do not wave around. onto to cook over the fire.
+Skewers To push food onto to cook over the fire.
+Do not wave around.
 Remind children that the end is sharp and pointed.
 Ensure there is plenty of handle space to hold the food over the fire, put it down and pick it up.
 Be careful when putting the hot end into their mouth.
 If dropped or touches the floor, get a new one and do not eat from it.
 Do not share skewers with others.
 Pans To cook food in.
-Do not touch the pans. only adults are to touch the handles. children must only stir or serve using utensils under the instruction and supervision of an adult, wearing fire glove.
+Do not touch the pans.
+Only touch the handles.
+Children must only stir or serve using utensils under the instruction and supervision of an adult.
+The fire glove must be available to use if necessary.
 Do not lean over the pans (and be careful of the steam when stirring).
 Stir gently to avoid splashing.
 Do not let foods boil dry.
-Hot food and drink To enjoy! (and Remind children that food and drink cooked on the taste new things) fire is boiling hot and they must be sensible in waiting for it to cool down before eating and drinking.
+Hot food and drink To enjoy! (and taste new things) Remind children that food and drink cooked on the fire is boiling hot and they must be sensible in waiting for it to cool down before eating and drinking.
 Adults are to help advise the children on suitable times to begin eating and drinking.
-Prior to Forest School session, pre-cooked and other food is to be stored in the fridge or freezer in the cookery room (if it wont fit, Seek permission to store in the kitchens).
-It must be cancellation procedure

-A clean chopping board from the cookery box can be taken outside and used for a clean surface if needed to prepare food .
+Prior to Forest School session, pre-cooked and other food is to be stored in the fridge or freezer.
+When bringing it to the farm, it must be kept in a cool box, or in the visitor centre in the fridge/freezer as appropriate.
+It must be kept in a plastic tub with a lid until use.
+A clean chopping board from the cookery box can be used for a clean surface if needed to prepare food .
 Hands must be washed.

-Make sure food is thoroughly cooked.
-Follow food hygiene rules.
+• Make sure food is thoroughly cooked.

+• Follow food hygiene rules.

+• Ensure dietary requirements are considered.